wacncontent/CustomizeTool/addCommentOutput/articles/batch/batch-dotnet-get-started.md

 	- **[account-name]** - The name of the storage account that you previously created.

 	- **[account-key]** - The primary key of the storage account.
-You can find the primary key on the Storage page in the Azure Management Portal <!-- deleted by customization. -->
+You can find the primary key on the Storage page in the Azure Management Portal.

 2. Save the App.config file.